AuthEceSoftEng/sities_documentation/elsa_app_development.md

 ## 5. Voice Commands syntax

-An optional “commands.txt” document will be provided with the application's files that contain these commands in separate lines.
+An optional “voice-commands.txt” document will be provided with the application's files that contain these commands in separate lines.
 The system adds the name of the application as a voice command by default, so you don't have to explicitly write it.
 For better app usage and user experience we advise you to create a few sentences (3-5 is a good number) that are closely related to the context of your application and don't rely only on the default case.
 This template language is based on Rhasspy's sentence syntax.
 However not all functionalities of Rhasspy's language are supported from our system and, as you might see, intents remain hidden to simplify development.
 So if you don't want to confuse yourself, just stick only with this guide.

 ### 5.1.
 Basic Syntax